Get

 There are several reasons that your cat may like their butt scratched.
 In most situations, cats like their butt scratched because it feels good.
 They may also like it scratched purely out of habit.
 Female cats will present their butt when they are in heat.
 Stimulation will encourage their “mating behaviors” further, which often isn’t what you want.
 While you should generally feel no problem scratching your cat’s butt, you may consider not doing it if your cat is in heat.

 Cats can get skin problems around their hind end, which may make them itchy.
-If your cat’s skin is inflamed or shows signs of overgrooming, you should call your vet immediately.
+If your cat’s skin is inflamed or shows signs of overgrooming, you should call a vet immediately.
 Getting these problems fixed early is essential to avoid further problems later on.

 Featured Photo Credit: Lightspruch, Shutterstock